microsoft/terminal/doc/specs/NorthStar/Terminal-North-Star.md

 A wrong response might help point the user in the direction of the correct solution.

+## Addenda: Command-line North Star

+This document is solely Terminal-oriented.
+Everything in here is features that the Terminal can provide to improve the developer experience on Windows.
+What's not covered at all are ways we can improve the commandline tooling itself on Windows.
+Things like adding more built-in commandline utilities.
+Updating existing ones (`tar`, `curl`).
+There's no discussion of improvements to our shell offerings (`cmd` or PowerShell).
+This is another valuable discussion we should have, but I feel it warrants its own doc.

 ## Addenda: Shell Integration metrics from VsCode

 In the first month that Shell Integration was enabled by default for all VsCode users: